Inbibo/adonisfx_docs/docs/documentation/maya/simshape.md

 ## Create AdnSimshape

-When initially creating an AdnSimshape deformer me may add directly a rest mesh or apply it diretly with a single mesh selected.
+When initially creating an AdnSimshape deformer, it is possible to add both a Simulated Mesh and a Rest Mesh, or only add a Simulated Mesh.
 The required process is as follows:

   1. Select the meshes in the following order: **Rest Mesh** (optional) &#8594 **Simulated mesh**